code-not-found/code-not-found.github.io/_posts/graphql-java/2018-03-15-graphql-spring-boot-example.md

 1. Programmatically as Java code
 2. Via a GraphQL schema language often referred to as Interface Definition Language (IDL) or Schema Definition Language (SDL)

-In this example, we will use the second option in this way we don't rely on a specific programming language syntax.
+In this example, we will use the second option.
+In this way we don't rely on a specific programming language syntax.

 We start by defining a <var>Greeting</var> type that has two fields: an <var>id</var> and a <var>message</var>.
 Each field can be a [scalar type](http://graphql.org/learn/schema/#scalar-types){:target="_blank"} (Int, Float, String, Boolean and ID) an [enumeration type](http://graphql.org/learn/schema/#enumeration-types){:target="_blank"} or a reference to another type.